2013 Shahbag protests: Domestic response

-The Shahbagh protests has attracted people from all walks of life.
-The Shahbagh intersection at the centre of the protests has been referred to as "Generation Circle" (প্রজন্ম চত্ত্বর Projônmo Chôttor) or "Shahbagh Square", in a nod to the events which unfolded in Tahrir Square, Cairo.
+The Shahbag protests has attracted people from all walks of life and in Shahbag intersection at the centre of the protests has been referred to as "Generation Circle" (প্রজন্ম চত্ত্বর Projônmo Chôttor) or "Shahbag Square", in a nod to the events which unfolded in Tahrir Square, Cairo.
 The protest spread from Shahbagh to other parts of the country, with sit-ins and demonstrations in Chittagong, Rajshahi, Khulna, Sylhet, Barisal, Mymensingh, Rajbari, Rangpur, Comilla, Bogra, Narayanganj, Sunamganj, Noakhali and Narsingdi.

 Political response

 State Minister for Law, Quamrul Islam, said that the verdict against Abdul Quader Mollah could have been different if people had taken to the streets sooner.
 The government is planning to file appeals with the Supreme Court contesting the sentence for Mollah.
 On 11 February the Cabinet approved proposed amendments to the International Crimes (Tribunals) Act 1973, introducing a provision for plaintiffs to appeal verdicts handed down by the tribunal.
 This amendment, if passed, would enable the state to appeal Mollah's life sentence.

 Jamaat-e-Islami, which was already staging protests against the impending trial of its leaders, called for a general strike.
 Jamaat continues to demand that the international war crimes tribunal be stopped and its party leaders freed.
 Jamaat supporters had staged nationwide demonstrations with increasing frequency from November 2012 to February 2013, demanding the release of its leaders.
 Actions included firing gunshots, smashing and setting fire to vehicles and detonating homemade bombs.
 Violence was targeted at police stationed in the capital, Dhaka, and major cities such as Rajshahi, Cox's Bazar, Chittagong, Rangpur, Dinajpur and Khulna.
 Several Jamaat-Shibir political activists were arrested during the strikes and confrontations with police.